MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/Update-MgIdentityB2CUserFlowUserAttributeAssignment.md

 ### -UserAttributeValues
 The input options for the user flow attribute.
 Only applicable when the userInputType is radioSingleSelect, dropdownSingleSelect, or checkboxMultiSelect.
-To construct, please use Get-Help -Online and see NOTES section for USERATTRIBUTEVALUES properties and create a hash table.
+To construct, see NOTES section for USERATTRIBUTEVALUES properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphUserAttributeValuesItem[]